sfu-dis/tesseract/README.md

-## CoroBase: Coroutine-Oriented Main-Memory Database Engine
+## Tesseract: Online Schema Evolution is (almost) Free for Snapshot Databases

-CoroBase is a research database engine that models transactions as C++20 stackless coroutine to hide CPU cache misses.
-See details in our VLDB 2021 paper:
+Tesseract is a research snapshot database engine that enables efficient online schema evolution.

+Tesseract inherits the shared-everything architecture, synchronization and concurrency control protocol from ERMIA.
+See our VLDB'21 paper [1] for the use of Coroutine, SIGMOD'16 paper [2] for a description of ERMIA, our VLDBJ paper [3] for details in concurrency control, and our VLDB paper [4] for replication.

-[1] Yongjun He, Jiacheng Lu and Tianzheng Wang.
+\[1\] Yongjun He, Jiacheng Lu and Tianzheng Wang.
 [CoroBase: Coroutine-Oriented Main-Memory Database Engine](http://www.vldb.org/pvldb/vol14/p431-he.pdf).
 VLDB 2021.

-CoroBase inherits the shared-everything architecture, synchronization and concurrency control protocol from ERMIA.
-See our SIGMOD'16 paper [2] for a description of ERMIA, our VLDBJ paper [3] for details in concurrency control, and our VLDB paper [4] for replication.

 \[2\] Kangnyeon Kim, Tianzheng Wang, Ryan Johnson and Ippokratis Pandis.
 [ERMIA: Fast Memory-Optimized Database System for Heterogeneous Workloads](https://dl.acm.org/doi/10.1145/2882903.2882905).
 SIGMOD 2016.